 Revenue is recognized when a customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, Revenue from Contracts with Customers ("ASC 606"), the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-The Company only applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
-At contract inception, once the contract is determined to be within the scope of ASC 606, the Company assesses the goods or services promised within the contract, determines those that are performance obligations and assesses whether each promised good or service is distinct.
+The Company only applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services promised within the contract, determines those that are performance obligations and assesses whether each promised good or service is distinct.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.
-Sales, value add, and other taxes collected on behalf of third parties are excluded from revenue.
+Sales, value-add and other taxes collected on behalf of third parties are excluded from revenue.

-Product sales, net - The Company sells YUTIQ and DEXYCU to a limited number of specialty distributors and specialty pharmacies (collectively the "Distributors") in the U.S., with whom the Company has entered into formal agreements, for delivery to physician practices for YUTIQ and to hospital outpatient departments and ambulatory surgical centers for DEXYCU.
+Product sales, net - The Company sells YUTIQ and DEXYCU to a limited number of specialty distributors and specialty pharmacies (collectively the "Distributors") in the U.S., with whom the Company has entered into formal agreements, for delivery to physician practices for YUTIQ and to hospital outpatient departments and ambulatory surgical centers ("ASCs") for DEXYCU.
 The Company recognizes revenue on sales of its products when Distributors obtain control of the products, which occurs at a point in time, typically upon delivery.
-In addition to agreements with Distributors, the Company also enters into arrangements with healthcare providers, ambulatory surgical centers, and payors that provide for government mandated and/or privately negotiated rebates, chargebacks, and discounts with respect to the purchase of the Company's products from Distributors.
+In addition to agreements with Distributors, the Company also enters into arrangements with healthcare providers, ASCs and payors that provide for government mandated and/or privately negotiated rebates, chargebacks and discounts with respect to the purchase of the Company's products from Distributors.

 Reserves for variable consideration - Product sales are recorded at the wholesale acquisition costs, net of applicable reserves for variable consideration.
-Components of variable consideration include trade discounts and allowances, provider chargebacks and discounts, payor rebates, product returns, and other allowances that are offered within contracts between the Company and its Distributors, payors, and other contracted purchasers relating to the Company's product sales.
+Components of variable consideration include trade discounts and allowances, provider chargebacks and discounts, payor rebates, product returns and other allowances that are offered within contracts between the Company and its Distributors, payors and other contracted purchasers relating to the Company's product sales.
 These reserves, as detailed below, are based on the amounts earned, or to be claimed on the related sales, and are classified either as reductions of product revenue and accounts receivable or a current liability, depending on how the amount is to be settled.
 Overall, these reserves reflect the Company's best estimates of the amount of consideration to which it is entitled based on the terms of the respective underlying contracts.
 Actual amounts of consideration ultimately received may differ from the Company's estimates.
 If actual results in the future vary from the estimates, the Company adjusts product revenue and earnings in the period such variances become known.